complete-dope/complete-dope.github.io/_posts/2025-03-30-Learning-CUDA-Kernels.md

 Lockstep : all threads starts in parallel / works at the same time
 SM : Streaming Multiprocessor ( CPU aka processor , single processor , useful for all tasks ... whereas .. gpu only for intensive application handed over to it by cpu )
 Stream : like event loop in CPU used for cuda async operations
+PTX : parallel thread executions , has a seperate ISA used for cuda code and runs on GPU

 ## Structure of GPU :